ketil-malde/medusa/README.md

  * [medusa.conf.example](medusa.conf.example) - Example config file,
    copy to $HOME/.medusa.conf and edit as appropriate.

-Supporting files and basic infrastructure:
+Supporting files and basic infrastructure (the shell scripts correspond to `mdz` commands):

  * [meta.rnc](meta.rnc) - RelaxNG schema for metadata XML files
  * [mimetypes.txt](mimetypes.txt) - a list of known file types.
 Note that this is not